alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Below some comparison with FLAM3 for Houdini rendering some of the Fractorium's example flame files.
 Some have been modified to fit within FLAM3 for Houdini available variations.
 The screenshots shows Houdini Karma interactive render on the left and Fractorium render of the same flame file on the right.
-Note that those flames in Houdini ahve been pre generated.
+Note that those flames in Houdini have been pre generated.
 Intercative karma render after generation is real fast.
 ![Fractorium to FLAM3HOUDINI 01](https://github.com/alexnardini/FLAM3/blob/main/img/FractoriumToFLAM3HOUDINI_01.jpg)
 ![Fractorium to FLAM3HOUDINI 02](https://github.com/alexnardini/FLAM3/blob/main/img/FractoriumToFLAM3HOUDINI_02.jpg)
 ![Fractorium to FLAM3HOUDINI 03](https://github.com/alexnardini/FLAM3/blob/main/img/FractoriumToFLAM3HOUDINI_03.jpg)